GAA Statistics: Martin Reilly conducting Cavan from wing to wing

 This was the sort of risk that would not have been encouraged in previous seasons, and the sort of space that wouldn’t have appeared when playing against Cavan.

 He assisted three more scores, two with kickpasses.
-One of which saw him repeating the trick but this time with a pass over the defence from the left wing and all after taking on his man like he wasn’t there.
+One of which saw him repeat the trick but this time with a pass over the defence from the left wing, all after taking on his man like he wasn’t there.

 As well as being one of the best kickpassers in the Ulster championship, the former soccer pro also has jikining feet that allow him to skip through the lines and make impacts both in transition and when given the time to get his head up.
 Against Monaghan he took his man on nine times.